Chamba Rumal: History

-Earliest reported form of this rumal is the one made by Bebe Nanaki, sister of Guru Nanak in the 16th century, which is now preserved in the Gurudwara at Hoshiarpur.
-The Victoria Albert Museum, London has a rumal which was gifted to the British in 1883 by Raja Gopal Singh and it has an embroidered scene of the Kurukshetra War of the epic Mahabharta.
-However, from the 17th century the women of the erstwhile princely state of Chamba (now part of Himachal Pradesh), including members of the royal family, indulged in embroidery of the rumals or handkerchiefs as a part of a marriage gifts or dowry to their daughters.
+The earliest reported form of the Chamba Rumal was made by Bebe Nanaki, sister of Guru Nanak, in the 16th century, and is preserved in the Gurudwara at Hoshiarpur.
+The Victoria Albert Museum, London has a rumal that was gifted to the British in 1883 by Raja Gopal Singh.
+It has an embroidered scene of the Kurukshetra War from the epic Mahabharta.
+From the 17th century the women of the erstwhile princely state of Chamba (now part of Himachal Pradesh), including members of the royal family, indulged in embroidery of the rumals or handkerchiefs as a part of a marriage gifts or dowry to their daughters.

 The handkerchiefs were made in geometrical shapes of square and rectangle using very fine hand made silk which was obtained from the Punjab or muslin cloth, a product of Bengal.
 Women created highly ornamental patterns using untwined thread made of silk produced in Sialkot (in Pakistan), Amritsar and Ludhiana.
 The embroidery technique adopted, called the dohara tanka or double satin stitch, created distinct identical patterns on both faces of the fabric, which were attractive when viewed even from distance of 10 ft and more.
 The dohara tanka method is a heritage of Kashmir, which was adopted in Basohli and Chamba, but was improved upon by adopting themes from the special Mughal art of Chamba miniature paintings; this art form flourished during the 18th and 19th centuries.
-Following the downfall of the Mughal empire many expert artists of this craft migrated to the hill region of Himachal Pradesh.
+Following the downfall of the Mughal Empire many expert artists of this craft migrated to the hill region of Himachal Pradesh.
 Raja Umed Singh of Chamba (1748–68) patronized the artists.
 These artists drew the outlines of the design on the fabric to be embroidered using fine charcoal and also suggested suitable colours to be adopted on the theological themes of Krishna's raas-leela of the epic Mahabharata, and themes from Ramayana or scenes of marriage and game hunting to be embroidered; themes also included events from Gita Govinda, Bhagvat purana or only Radha-Krishna and Shiva-Parvati.
 Inspiration was also provided from the frescoes done in the Rang Mahal of Chamba.
 The women then executed the embroidery.
 In early 19th century, when Maharaja Ranjit Singh ruled over the Punjab Hill States, Sikh style of painting also influenced the Chamba Rumal.